codeThatCaresOSU/GritAndroid/README.md

 ### Installing

 Download Android Studio and open the project you just cloned from github.
-You will need either start a virtual device or connect a real device to run the app.
+You will need to either start a virtual device or connect a real device to run the app.
 Check out [this site](https://developer.android.com/studio/run/managing-avds.html) for information on setting up a virtual device with Android Studio.